-- 15.1 Security lighting (if required) is to be located appropriately (near facilities), compatible with City light fittings, locally sourced, vandal resistant, low maintenance, low replacement cost and energy efficient. - 15.2 Electrical lighting is to be from a metered power supply.
-The developer is responsible for the payment of the account until handover. - 15.3 Solar lighting is to have the battery located at the top of the light or in a theft-proof box at the base.
+- 15.1 Security lighting (determined on a case-by-case basis where the City deems users may be at risk) shall be located appropriately (near facilities), compatible with City light fittings, locally sourced, vandal resistant, low maintenance, low replacement cost and energy efficient. - 15.2 Electrical lighting shall be powered from a metered power supply.
+The developer is responsible for the payment of the electricity account until handover. - 15.3 Solar lighting is to have the battery located at the top of the light or in a theft-proof box at the base.